getnexusapp/.github/profile/README.md

 The Assistant uses **BYOK (Bring Your Own Key)** with Google Gemini.
 When you ask a question, your device sends the request straight to Google using your own Gemini API key — Nexus has no shared key, no server of its own, and nothing to route or store on your behalf.

 **No account.
 No Nexus server.
 No automatic cloud sync.
 Your knowledge stays on your machine.**

+## Works Offline

+Unplug the router and Nexus barely notices.
+Everything about actually *using* your notes — typing, organizing, linking, tagging, browsing your history — was built to work with zero connection, because your notes live on your machine, not somewhere out on the internet.

+That includes the quiet stuff too: **autosave never needs a connection.** Every change you make is written straight to your local SQLite file as you type (on a short debounce, so it's not hammering disk on every keystroke), and the automatic version snapshots taken roughly once a minute save the exact same way — no server round-trip, no "waiting to sync," nothing to lose if your Wi-Fi drops mid-sentence.
+Exporting to Markdown or PDF, backing up or restoring your whole database, browsing the Knowledge Graph, and keyword-based note search all work exactly the same offline as on.

+Two things genuinely need the internet, because of what they *are*: loading an actual page in the **Browser** tab, and the **Assistant**, since every question it answers goes straight to Google Gemini.
+Semantic search rides along with a small asterisk — its on-device model has to be downloaded once, the first time you use it, and after that it's cached for good and runs offline like everything else.
+Until that first download happens, asking Nexus to search "by meaning" while offline just quietly falls back to keyword search instead of throwing an error — the app never breaks because of a missing connection, it just narrows to what doesn't need one.

 ## Features